BingHanLin/RBFCM_CFD/README.md

 # Radial basis function collocation method (RBFCM) for computational fluid dynamics

 ## Introduction
 **RBFCM_CFD** is a simple CFD project that solves some classical fluid prolbems.
-It is designed to be modified easily by students  interested in learning meshless method.
+It is designed to be modified easily by students  size_terested in learning meshless method.
 More features will be added in the future.
 ***
 ## Brief theoretical description